 - Darwinist Desire: Marriage is based only on the perceived genetic fitness of a potential mate.
 The romantic interest is struggling with picking between this trope and her love of the protagonist.

-- Exactly What It Says on the Tin: An old folks' home is emblazoned with "A Sad Place for Hopeless Old People" while the church which appears late in the movie is "A Quiet Place to Think About the Man in the Sky".
+- Exactly What It Says on the Tin: Most of the buildings and public works seem to have been named in this way.
+An old folks' home is emblazoned with "A Sad Place for Hopeless Old People" while the church which appears late in the movie is "A Quiet Place to Think About the Man in the Sky".

 - Fanservice: Jennifer Garner cheerfully and innocently talking about masturbating.